Where to Get Narcan (Naloxone) in New Jersey

 - The State of New Jersey Department of Human Services.
 The department website provides an overdose response training video on their website, which includes the use of naloxone as well as rescue breathing techniques.

 - Narcan manufacturer.
 Instructions are provided in the “How To Use Narcan Nasal Spray” section of the Narcan website.

 - Sunrise House Treatment Center.
 Our New Jersey treatment facility has provided training in the past on how to use Narcan to reverse an overdose.
 Our events page provides a schedule of any upcoming events, including Narcan training.

 Online Video Tutorial from American Addiction Centers

-Is There a Good Samaritan Law in NJ?
+Good Samaritan Law in NJ?

 Sometimes, a person witnessing an overdose may be fearful to act because of possible legal repercussions.
 However, New Jersey state law protects people that attempt to rescue someone that is overdosing.9